Esri/arcgis-runtime-samples-android/java/hillshade-renderer/README.md

 1. Create a `Raster` from a grayscale raster file.
 2. Create a `RasterLayer` from the raster.
 3. Create a `Basemap` from the raster layer and set it to the map.
-4. Create a `HillshadeRenderer`, specifying the slope type and other properties, `new HillshadeRenderer(Altitude, Azimuth, ZFactor, SlopeType, PixelSizeFactor, PixelSizePower, OutputBitDepth)`.
+4. Create a `HillshadeRenderer`, specifying the slope type and other properties.
 5. Set the hillshade renderer to be used on the raster layer with `rasterLayer.setRenderer(renderer)`.

 ## Relevant API